JiaxiWang-NWAFU/AGB-model/README.md

 If you use this code in your research, please cite the associated paper:

-A framework for assessing aboveground biomass loss caused by rainfall extremes from multisource remote sensing data Jiaxi Wang, Xiaoqing Luo, Yayi Li, Xinhao Li, Na Deng, Shouzhang Peng, Feng Yang, Jinshi Jiana, Juying Jiao, 2025, In press
+A framework for assessing aboveground biomass loss caused by rainfall extremes from multisource remote sensing data Jiaxi Wang, Xiaoqing Luo, Yayi Li, Xinhao Li, Na Deng, Shouzhang Peng, Feng Yang, Jinshi Jiana, Juying Jiao, 2025,

 📬 Contact
 For questions, please contact: